luye713/Smore-Recipe/README.md

 ### User Persona:

-Alana\s\s
+Alana\
-No-frill camper.\s\s
+No-frill camper.\
-Cooks simple meals, but not just burgers and hot dogs.\s\s Doesn’t want to bring a lot of stuff with her, ideally one cooking tool.\s\s
+Cooks simple meals, but not just burgers and hot dogs.\
+Doesn’t want to bring a lot of stuff with her, ideally one cooking tool.\

 ### Needs:

-Quick but delicious Meals.\s\s
+Quick but delicious Meals.\
-Switch up between burgers, hot dogs with home cooked meals.\s\s Access recipes offline at camp site.\s\s
+Switch up between burgers, hot dogs with home cooked meals.\
+Access recipes offline at camp site.\

 ### Frustration:

-Wants to plan better meals for camping but don’t know how to do it minimally.\s\s Time consuming to Google recipes and manually save them for every trip.\s\s
+Wants to plan better meals for camping but don’t know how to do it minimally.\
+Time consuming to Google recipes and manually save them for every trip.\

 ### User Testing Notes 2022-02-11

 Ricardo: Explore option is key for me to see more recipes.
-I’d want to go to ‘explore’ from my planned trips too.\s\s
+I’d want to go to ‘explore’ from my planned trips too.\
-Eric: Add trip function was inconsistent at the recipe page compared to the ‘My trips’ page.\s\s I don’t like to be constrained with the type of cooking tools usually.
-I want to explore and add any recipes to my trips folder and then decide what tools I need to bring to the camping trip.\s\s
+Eric: Add trip function was inconsistent at the recipe page compared to the ‘My trips’ page.\
+I don’t like to be constrained with the type of cooking tools usually.
+I want to explore and add any recipes to my trips folder and then decide what tools I need to bring to the camping trip.\

 ### Entity Relationship Diagram: